 I am Russian by birth and mother tongue, but I immigrated to Canada when I was 4.
 During school I naturally drifted towards the sciences, graduating from the University of Western Ontario with a double major in Human Physiology and Economics.
 I landed a job right out of school working as an analyst for a financial investment company on Bay Street (like the Canadian version of Wall Street), but immediately the 9 to 5 cubicle lifestyle started wearing me down.

-I found myself inspired by the words of men like Arnold Schwarzenegger who had an unbelievable work ethic, advocating sleeping only 6 hours a day because you can use every second of the remaining 18 hours and work towards a goal you are passionate about.
+I found myself inspired by the words of men who had an unbelievable work ethic, advocating sleeping only 6 hours a day because you can use every second of the remaining 18 hours and work towards a goal you are passionate about.
 I decided to emulate that mentality and put everything I had into my goal of creating an informative and motivating YouTube channel different from what everyone else was doing at the time.
 I slept 6 hours, worked about 9 hours, and spent every remaining second either in the gym or making videos about the gym until people finally started to take notice and my channel slowly started to take off.

 I thought it would be best to talk about your fitness journey through YouTube, but first, what was an indicator in your life that made you think, “hey, maybe I should incorporate fitness into my lifestyle”.